drduh/YubiKey-Guide/README.md

 $ doas disklabel -h sd2
 ```

-Initialize the disk by creating an `a` partition with FS type `RAID`:
+Initialize the disk by creating an `a` partition with FS type `RAID` and size of 10 Megabytes:

 ```console
 $ doas fdisk -iy sd2